 Anime & Manga

 - In Fate/stay night [Unlimited Blade Works], Archer and Rin have to take on Caster alone because Shirou is injured and Saber was taken by Caster.
-During the battle, things turn very badly for Rin when Archer betrays her and willingly goes over the Caster's side.
+During the battle, things turn very badly for Rin when Archer betrays her and willingly goes over to Caster's side.
 It takes a Big Damn Heroes moment from Shirou to save her life.
 After the battle, Rin berates Shirou for being stupid enough to try to fight with a serious injury, adding that she can tell that he has to be in significant pain.
 Shirou counters that it's nothing compared to the pain that Rin is in due to Archer's betrayal, shattering Rin's facade.

 Rin: I can't believe it.
 A boy made me cry.